nashpitre/nashpitre.github.io/_pages/home.md

 permalink: /index.html
 ---

-## March 27th, 2025
+## March 31st, 2025

-Preparing for our new babies.
-Working at the local hospital.
-Waking up at 4 am to run and lift.
-Playing basketball once a week.
+Being a dad to a three year old girl that loves reading books and playing cozy farm games.
+Preparing for twins in the fall.
+Doing tech support at our local hospital.
+Running, lifting, and playing basketball throughout the week.
+Enjoying silence as much as possible.
+Any creative energy is now going to writing a novel.